You are here

 Services may include project design, identification of system and data needs, data acquisition, budget estimates, analysis or oversight of a project.
 Data storage and hardware checkout is also available.
 The Center is also a resource for technological advancement information in the fields of remote sensing, geographic data analysis, and global positioning systems.

-GAC maintains 10 workstations with dual 24” monitors, featuring state-of-the art hardware and software.
-Four virtual data servers provide data storage and web-mapping software.
-A 4-terabyte server provides file storage for the spatial data library, student workspaces (including GIS program students), and password-protected project directories.
-A second virtual server hosts the ArcGIS Server software and production applications and live web services and an identical server provides the ArcGIS Server development environment for teaching and research projects.
-The fourth server is a satellite DNR drs (data resource service) server.
-This server is owned by GAC but managed and updated by the DNR remotely.
+GAC maintains three virtual data servers that provide data storage and web-mapping software.
+A 6-terabyte server provides file storage for the spatial data library, student workspaces (including GIS academic program students), and password-protected project directories.
+A second virtual server hosts ArcGIS Server /Portal software and production applications and live web services and an identical server provides the ArcGIS Server development environment for teaching and research projects.
 GAC benefits from local stores of DNR data and the DNR application “Quicklayers” to access these data.
-The data and application are used widely in GAC and GIS courses.
+Additional partnerships with the City of Duluth and St Louis County allow easy access to public data for research and class projects.